 Notes receivable from participants are measured at their unpaid principal balance plus any accrued but unpaid interest.
 Interest income is recorded on the accrual basis.
 Related fees are recorded as administrative expenses and are expensed when they are incurred.
-No allowance for credit losses has been recorded as of December 31, 2020 or 2019.
-If a participant ceases to make note repayments and the Plan administrator deems the participant note to be in default, the participant note balance is reduced and a benefit payment is recorded.
+No allowance for credit losses was recorded as of December 31, 2022 or 2021.
+If a participant ceases to make note repayments and the Plan administrator deems the participant note to be in default, the participant note balance is reduced and a benefit payment is recorded based on the terms of the Plan document.